 If you thought you were out of luck once you finished your bachelor’s and got a full-time job, think again.
 If you’re planning to itemize your tax deductions, you may be able to use work-related educational expenses to lower your taxable income.

-- How it works: Work-related educational expenses are rolled in with the larger “business deduction” category.
-You can only claim a business deduction, though, for business-related education, job and certain other expenses that exceed 2 percent of your adjusted gross income.
+- How it works: Work-related educational expenses are rolled in with the larger “employee business deduction” category.
+You can only claim a business deduction, though, for business-related education, job, and certain other expenses that exceed 2% of your adjusted gross income.

 - Non-qualified expenses: Educational expenses don’t qualify if you paid for education to meet the bare minimum educational requirements for your job or business, or if the expenses were for an education that will launch you into a new business or career field.

 Other ways to save

 Whether you paid for a college education in 2012 or not, there are some other ways to cut your tax liability this year and possibly in future years.
 State-sponsored 529 plans and Coverdell Education Savings Accounts are good ways to grow education savings tax-free until college.
 Plus, some states allow income tax deductions when you put money into accounts like these.